solana-labs/tour-de-sol/README-internal.md

 ## Validator Keybase Username Registration
-As new stage participants are registered for a given stage, their keybase username should be added to the file `/stageN/keybase-usernames`.
-One keybase username per line.
+As new stage participants are registered for a given stage, their keybase username should be added to one of the keybase-username files, one keybase username per line:
+* `validators/keybase-usernames.internal` - Solana internal
+* `validators/keybase-usernames.us` - us-based validators
+* `validators/keybase-usernames.earth` - earth-based validators, excluding us.

-Then prior to the start of the stage, run `./import-keybase-usernames.sh` to import all public keys each validator has published and commit the modifications to `validator.yml`
+Then prior to the start of the stage, run `./import-keybase-usernames.sh` to import all public keys each validator has published and commit the modifications to `validators/*.yml`

 ### Running bench-tps on the cluster
 First obtain the mint keypair to gain access to a font of tokens: